0xBradock/dotslashrun/content/posts/lambda-access-secure-string-systems-manager/index.md

 ![schematics](./schematics.svg)

-This is how to access [secure strings](https://eu-west-1.console.aws.amazon.com/systems-manager/parameters) stored on parameter store using a Lambda function using a CDK.
+This is how to access [secure strings](https://eu-west-1.console.aws.amazon.com/systems-manager/parameters) stored on the parameter store using a Lambda function using a CDK.

 ## Setup

 ### KMS Key

-Retrieve or create a [KMS](https://eu-west-1.console.aws.amazon.com/kms) (Key Management Service), than take note of its arn.
+Retrieve or create a [KMS](https://eu-west-1.console.aws.amazon.com/kms) (Key Management Service), then take note of its arn.

 1. Go to [KMS Console](https://eu-west-1.console.aws.amazon.com/kms)
 2. Access Customer-managed keys
 3. Click on Create key
 4. Chose a symmetric key for encrypt and decrypt
-5. Add alias and finalize creation
+5. Add alias and finalize the creation

 ### Secure String on SSM Parameter Store